-Moringa Powder Is the New Turmeric—Here’s What You Need to Know
+What are the Benefits of Moringa Powder?
+Here’s What You Need to Know

 Matcha?
 So last year.
 Turmeric?
 Yawn.
 The latest superfood cropping up in juice bars and beauty counters across the country boasts antioxidant and anti-inflammatory powers, is a nutritional powerhouse and can easily be incorporated into every meal of the day (including dessert).
+So what exactly are the benefits of Moringa powder?
 Here, your guide to this year’s hottest ingredient.

 What Is Moringa?

 There are 13 species of moringa tree but the most common one is moringa oleifera, a plant native to the Himalayas (but tenacious enough to also grow in the tropics) that’s also known as drumstick tree, horseradish tree, ben oil tree and miracle tree.
 Moringa leaves are typically dried and ground into a bright green powder, but the flowers, seeds and fruit are also edible.
 And like so many buzzy ingredients, this “new” superfood has actually been used for medicinal purposes for hundreds of years.

 “Moringa’s potential health benefits include antioxidant, anti-diabetic, anti-microbial, anti-inflammatory and anti-cholesterol properties,” says Jane Dummer, RD.
 And one study from Saudi Arabia found that both the leaf and bark of the moringa plant have anti-cancer properties that could be beneficial when developing new cancer drugs.
 (We weren’t kidding when we said moringa was a superfood.)
 But Dummer notes that many studies are based on animals trials or small sample sizes, so more research is needed to determine moringa’s effectiveness.